Iddingsite/DiffusionGarnet.jl/docs/src/diffusion_1D.md

 Lx = (data[end,1] - data[1,1])u"µm"  # length in x of the model, here in µm
 tfinal = 15u"Myr"  # total time of the model, here in Myr

-# define the initial conditions in 1D of your problem in that order.
+# define the initial conditions in 1D of your problem
-IC1D = InitialConditions1D(Mg0, Fe0, Mn0, Lx, tfinal)
+IC1D = IC1DMajor(;CMg0, CFe0, CMn0, Lx, tfinal)

 # define the pressure and temperature conditions of diffusion
 T = 900u"°C"